Dairy Free Pancakes

 While the milk rests, whisk together the dry ingredients in a bowl until everything is evenly mixed.
 In a separate bowl, beat the egg, then stir in the dairy free buttermilk, maple syrup, melted vegan butter, and vanilla.
 Once the wet ingredients look smooth, pour them into the dry ingredients and gently stir.
 Stop as soon as the batter comes together.
 A few small lumps are perfectly fine and actually help prevent dense pancakes.

 Heat a skillet over medium heat and lightly grease it with vegan butter.
 Spoon the batter onto the skillet and let the pancakes cook undisturbed until bubbles form on the surface and the edges start to look set.
 Flip and cook just until golden.
 Transfer the pancakes to a plate or keep them warm while you finish the rest of the batter.
-Serve right away with your favorite toppings.
+Serve right away with your favorite toppings like my favorite vegan custard cream.

 step 1 - mixing flour, baking soda in a mixing bowl